Cinematic Virtual Reality

 THE DION STORY

-The Medicaid Equity Simulation Project (MESP) is a multi-year, grant-funded project that focuses on creating and testing the use of virtual reality videos and simulations to address biases that may occur towards certain population groups when seeking medical care.
+The Medicaid Equity Simulation Project (MESP) was a multi-year, project that focused on creating and testing the use of virtual reality videos and simulations to address biases that may occur towards certain population groups when seeking medical care.
 Two series of videos were created at Ohio University’s GRID Lab.
-The Destiny Story follows a 23-year old pregnant woman going through opioid addiction.

-The opioid crisis has significantly impacted the people of Appalachia, including pregnant women.
+The Destiny Story: Living with Addiction follows a 23-year old pregnant woman going through opioid addiction.
+The opioid crisis has significantly impacted the people of Appalachia, including pregnant women and their children.
 The rate of women addicted to opioids during pregnancy has quadrupled in 15 years, and in 2017, over 5,040 mothers in Ohio were addicted to illegal drugs at the time of delivery.
-An average of 6 infants a day are admitted to hospitals with Neonatal Abstinence Syndrome.

 FOR THE LOVE OF GOD